ENFJ Fe-Se Loop: What It Means and How to Break Free

 While their dominant function is their extraverted feeling (Fe), the ENFJ uses their auxiliary introverted intuition (Ni) in order to process and collect information.
 They filter what they see in the world around them, and use this information to make decisions based on the most likely future outcomes.
 This helps the ENFJ understand people better when combined with their Fe and gives them a great ability to connect with and help those around them.
 With the use of their Ni, the ENFJ isn’t solely focused on tending to the feelings of others, but they also have goals and things they want to achieve in life.
 This helps them to focus on building something more than just obsessing over image and what others expect from them.
 Their Ni makes the ENFJ deep thinkers, connected to their inner minds and ability to predict certain future outcomes.

 The Fe-Se Loop in ENFJs

-Without the ENFJs introverted functions they rely only on their extraverted feeling and extraverted sensing functions.
+Without the ENFJs introverted functions, they rely only on their extraverted feeling and extraverted sensing functions.
 This causes the ENFJ to become obsessed with their image, turning to others in order to gauge what they should be doing.
-They will constantly seek validation from those around them, and from the outside world.
-The ENFJ becomes much more conscious of their image, and in crafting one which will be impressive to others.
+They will constantly seek validation from those around them and the outside world.
+The ENFJ becomes much more conscious of their image, and crafting one which will be impressive to others.
 They also become caught up in the physical world and materialistic things.
 They might feel like they need to acquire and obtain certain items in order to feel like they are worthy or accomplished.
-Instead of trusting in themselves and their own intuition, the ENFJ trusts in what others want or expect from them.
-They will constantly turn to other people, but also in their outer image and societal pressures.
+Instead of trusting in themselves and their intuition, the ENFJ trusts what others want or expect from them.
+They will constantly turn to other people, but also to their outer image and societal pressures.
 The ENFJ in their loop doesn’t look inward for validation and no longer relies on their intuition which is meant to help them trust more in themselves and their own morals and knowledge.